Favourited 391 times

 We are a young British family which has lived in the Dordogne for the last decade.
-We are currently converting a stone barn into two holiday cottages for future guests.
+We are currently renovating a stone barn.

 We live at top of the second highest point in the area and can see for 20 miles on a clear day.
 We are surrounded by farms so there is very little traffic - more tractors than cars! so it is quiet, peaceful and surrounded by green hills and trees.

 Relax on a fifty foot long terrace and drink in the views.
 Meals are a hearty affair eaten at a long oak table on the terrace; the more friends old and new, the merrier!

 Creating/ Cooking family meals

 Help around the house